j1010756/Monthly-Creations/README.md

+# Automated Nmap Scanner

 ## Overview
 This script automates the process of running an Nmap vulnerability scan on a target IP address.
 It obtains open ports and potential vulnerabilities on a system by using Nmap’s built-in scripts, making it a valuable tool for network audits and vulnerability assessments.
-The script also allows users to save the scan report in a text file.
+The script also allows users to save the scan report in a text file and choose from different types of scans.

 ## Key Features
 - Automates vulnerability scanning on specified target IP
-- Utilizes Nmap’s ‘-sV’ option to detect service versions and ‘–script vuln’ to check for known vulnerabilities
+- Utilizes Nmap’s `-sV` option to detect service versions and `--script vuln` to check for known vulnerabilities
+- Offers multiple scan types: Vulnerability Scan, TCP SYN Scan, Aggressive Scan, and Ping Scan
 - Allows users to save results into a file with time-stamped information
+- Includes input validation to ensure valid scan type selection

 ## Installation